Apprenticeships: Back to the Future

 The 1970s had dawned still with the optimism of Harold Wilson’s “white heat” of technological revolution.
 England were football world champions, standards of education were improving, unemployment was falling, and social mobility was arguably at its highest-ever level.
 As the decade wore on, it became clear that the good times couldn’t last.
 A combination of loss-making across most of the UK’s nationalised industries, plummeting productivity and increased industrial unrest had made the large, monolithic plants like Shotton Steel vulnerable.
 With the availability of cheaper alternatives from abroad in an increasingly global market, there could be no return to profitability.
 In March 1980, British Steel closed the plant, with the loss of 6,500 jobs, an event described by some media reports as the biggest industrial redundancy on a single day in Western Europe.

-With the certainties of a ‘job for life’ at Shotton’s in tatters, Neil had to change his own career trajectory.
+With the certainties of a ‘job for life’ at Shotton’s gone for good, Neil had to change his own career trajectory.
 Instead of specialising in engineering, he soon became a foreman at the Rolls-Royce-owned Deeside Titanium, making turbine blades for jet engines from the strongest metallic element in the table.
 This change of direction required him to gain a degree in Chemistry but also saw him develop his people management skills.
-The Open University took care of the degree, but the understanding of motivation and management all came from the lessons he’d learned as an apprentice on most of the shop floor at Shotton’s.
+The Open University took care of the degree, but the understanding of motivation and management all came from the lessons he’d learned as an apprentice on the shop floor at Shotton steelworks.

 If the effects of Thatcherism had reduced the currency of apprenticeships, a further blow to the practice came from a more surprising source over a decade later.
 In September 1999, Tony Blair told the Labour Party Conference, “today I set a target of 50 per cent of young adults going into higher education in the next century”.
 It was an ambitious statement, and doubtless a well-intended one, but by overtly valuing higher education above vocational training, it seemed to have the effect of dismissing the value of apprenticeships, further reducing its image to one of out-dated irrelevance.

-Over twenty years on from Blair’s announcement, Neil is still animated in his disapproval of that policy: “Of course we need better-qualified workers, no-one would suggest otherwise.
-Higher education is a wonderful thing.
-I have a degree and CSG can only function as it does by the number of people here who are qualified to the level that they are – but they will always only be a proportion of the workforce.
-We’ll always have a need for people who understand the practicalities instead of the theory – and there’ll always be a proportion of capable youngsters who won’t want to carry on informal education but have their own contribution to make and are just looking for the opportunity to be trained.
+Over twenty years on from Blair’s announcement, Neil is still animated in his disapproval of that policy: “Of course we need better qualified workers, no-one would suggest otherwise.
+Higher education is a wonderful thing but it’s not the only thing.
+CSG can only function as it does by the number of people here who are qualified to the level that they are – but they will always only be a proportion of the workforce.
+We’ll always have a need for people who understand the practicalities instead of the theory – and there’ll always be a proportion of capable youngsters who won’t want to carry on in formal education but have their own contribution to make and are just looking for the opportunity to be trained.
 I firmly believe that policy set back apprenticeships for a long time – but now, I sense, it’s coming back.”

 The figures suggest he might be right.
 Despite several calls from various groups in the intervening years for Labour’s symbolic 50% target to be abolished, it was reported last year that it had indeed been reached, according to figures from the Department for Education, which placed the number at 50.2%.
 This suggests that vocational learning must have diminished but between 2013 and 2017, the number of vocational qualifications awarded went up by over 50%.
 In the same period, the number of apprenticeships around the country have remained static at around half a million each year, with the average duration increasing from just over a year to over eighteen months.